helene-abiassi/The-world-of-Ghibli_JS/README.md

 - Bootstrap

-API can be found here: https://ghibliapi.vercel.app/ Live preview of the site can be found here: [Add link]
+API can be found here: https://ghibliapi.vercel.app/ Live preview of the site can be found here: https://studio-ghibli-heleneapi-project.netlify.app/people